advance100/doc_webpack/amd.md

 define(['myModule'], function(myModule) {});
 ```

-Note: In Webpack a named module is only locally available.
+Note: In webpack a named module is only locally available.
 In Require.js a named module is globally available.

 ### Anonymous module